-RCW 43.270 established programs to engage community members in partnership with law enforcement, government and key stakeholders to address community safety issues, such as underage substance abuse, increased substance use disorders attributed to marijuana, alcohol and opioid abuse, methamphetamine and community level violence.
-There is a great need to build effective community police partnerships to achieve greater civility and adherence to healthy community norms that benefit children and families.
-Gaps in funding to DBHRs, DOHs, and OSP's targeted substance abuse prevention programs point to the need for funding to engage the grassroots and key stakeholders in school and community-based prevention initiatives.
+1. Fund Initiatives to Build Safe Communities There is a great need to foster effective community police partnerships to achieve greater civility and adherence to safe and healthy community norms that benefit children and families through programs to engage community members in partnership with law enforcement, government and key stakeholders to address community safety issues, such as increased substance use disorders attributed to marijuana, alcohol opioid, and methamphetamine abuse and community level violence.
+Current gaps in funding from state agencies point to the need for resources to engage the grassroots and key stakeholders in school and community-based prevention initiatives.

 a.
 Commercial marijuana presents similar challenges as “Big Tobacco” in the influences on youth.
 To protect youth,